DanDiplo/Diplo.Translator/README.md

 **Note:** Whilst Microsoft Translator supports most languages there may be instances where it is not able to translate.
 See https://www.microsoft.com/en-us/translator/languages/ for supported languages.

+## Demo

+You can view a demo at: https://www.youtube.com/shorts/1R8QtCBkyEk

 ## Get in Touch

 You can reach me (Dan 'Diplo' Booth) at: